YatFungLoo/miniWeather_Msc_Dissertation/cirrus_fortran/README.md

 ## Submitting to compute node

 Slurm files are available under `\slurm` directory for each compiler and is denoted by the compiler name with the compute node that it is meant for.
-To use the slurm file, please ensure the executable is available, and edit the slurm file to point to the correct executable by changing `EXEC` argument
+To use the slurm file, please ensure the executable is available, and edit the slurm file to point to the correct executable by changing `EXEC` argument.